 Battle For The Golden Egg

-The 2015 Ole Miss-Mississippi State matchup will be the 112th meeting between the two schools and the 86th Egg Bowl.
-Ole Miss holds a 62-43-6 advantage in the all-time series dating back to 1901, and the Rebels hold a 56-26-5 edge in the "Egg Bowl."
+As of the 2016 Ole Miss-Mississippi State matchup, Ole Miss holds a 63-43-6 advantage in the all-time series dating back to 1901, and the Rebels hold a 57-26-5 edge in the "Egg Bowl."
 The following is the background as to how the Ole Miss-Mississippi State football game came to be known as the "Battle of the Golden Egg" or even "The Egg Bowl."
 Many of the excerpts are reprinted from the book "Mississippi Mayhem," written by WIlliam Banner, III.

 Oddly, huge roars went up from both sides at the final whistle, not just from the Ole Miss stands.
 While the A&M players walked slowly off the field with heads bowed, wrote one newsman, the Maroon student section stood and sang the alma mater.